SAFT ON WEALTH-Nice portfolio, shame about the human running it: James Saft

 By James Saft

-June 7 The problem with Modern Portfolio Theory, the basis for most diversified investment approaches, is that the often irrational human investor in charge is a major point of failure.
+June 7 (Reuters) - The problem with Modern Portfolio Theory, the basis for most diversified investment approaches, is that the often irrational human investor in charge is a major point of failure.

 In other words, nice theory but shame about the monkey who is running it.